File: what is the real price of a piece of clothing and what are its hidden costs?

 When buying a product, the most important thing is often the price.

-Sometimes it's even just the price.
+Sometimes it's just the price.

 So much so that we often see people buying "because it's cheap", without even asking themselves what the real quality/price ratio of the product is... or if they (really) need it.

-And believe me, it’s you who will save more!
+And believe me, you will save more!

 River water